Last Updated on

 Guest post by Intentional Detours

 India is an assault on the senses in every way possible- the colours, the smells, the sounds, and of course-the tastes.
-With a country as large and diverse as India, it shouldn’t come as a surprise that the delicacies of the Subcontinent are just as unique as its geography.
-Considering its the 4th largest country in the world, it shouldn’t be a surprise that Indian food is exploding with variety.
+With a country as large and diverse as India, it shouldn’t come as a surprise that the best Indian food is just as unique as its geography, nor that it is exploding with variety.

 With so many different heritages and traditions mixing throughout its borders, Indian food can look completely different depending on whether you’re in the north, the south or the east, or somewhere in the middle.
 A foodie paradise through and through, India will have your taste buds tingling and oftentimes, your waistline expanding!
-Here are some absolutely must-try foods as you make your way through this mesmerizing land.
+From the best street food in India, the best Indian sweets to the best South Indian dishes, here are some absolutely must-try dishes as you make your way through this mesmerizing land.

-When you think of Indian food, it’s doubtful that dumplings would come to mind.
-But, in many of India’s mountain states, momos as they are called, are a true favourite.
+When you think of traditional Indian food, it’s doubtful that dumplings would come to mind.
+But, in many of India’s mountain states, momos as they are called there, are a true favourite.
 Similar to Chinese dumplings, momos are flour balls filled with everything from minced meat, to cheese, to tofu to veggies- along with various spices to taste, of course.
-If you find yourself somewhere in India’s majestic mountains, these are not to be missed.
+If you find yourself somewhere in India’s majestic mountains, this popular Indian street food is not to be missed.

 If you’ve got a sweet tooth then you will absolutely love jalebi.
 First twisted into pretzels or corkscrews and deep-fried, this delicious dessert is then dipped in a juicy sugary syrup to give it its signature sweetness.
-You’ll easily find some to spark your sugar high all over Northern India.
+You’ll easily find this popular Indian sweet to spark your sugar high all over Northern India.

 If you’re familiar with Indian food, you’ve likely heard of (or tasted) chana masala, the chickpea curry dish popular in almost all Indian restaurants back in the West.
 But what’s chole bathure?
 It’s a combination of the spicy chana dish but with the addition of bathure, a fried bread made from soft wheat.
-Popular as a breakfast dish or a snack, Chole Bathure is most commonly found as a street dish in the Northern states of Punjab and Uttar Pradesh.
+Popular as a breakfast dish or a snack, Chole Bathure is some of the best street food in India.
+It is most commonly found as a street dish in the Northern states of Punjab and Uttar Pradesh.